maelhos/SAT51/README.md

             - VS (VSIDS Branching, CDCL only and default for it) --- IN DEV
             - CS (RDLCS, with Let Cp (Cn) be the number of positive (negative) occurrences, maxiaml Cp + Cn
             - IS (RDLIS, maximal max(Cp, Cn))
+  -n, --no-watched-literals
+            Disable Watched literals and lazy datastructures (I don't know why you would do that...)
   -t, --threads  --- IN DEV
             Number of cores to use (default 1), 0 to to use all available -s, --seed